-- filename: The name of the image.

-- thumbnail: ImageBuf into which will be copied the thumbnail, if it exists.
-If no thumbnail can be retrieved, thumb will be reset to an uninitialized (empty) ImageBuf.

-- subimage: The subimage to query.
+- filename: The name of the image, as a UTF-8 encoded ustring. - thumbnail: ImageBuf into which will be copied the thumbnail, if it exists.
+If no thumbnail can be retrieved, thumb will be reset to an uninitialized (empty) ImageBuf. - subimage: The subimage to query.